Alexandraa07/Password-Management-System/README.md

 ## Technologies Used
 - C++
 - Object-Oriented Programming (OOP)
-- STL 'map' for efficient credential storage and lookup
+- STL "map" for efficient credential storage and lookup
-- File I/O ('fstream') for saving and loading data
+- File I/O ("fstream") for saving and loading data
-- Basic encryption algorithm for password protection
+- Basic XOR-based encryption for password protection

 ## Project Structure
-PasswordManager – handles credential storage, encryption, and file operations
-PasswordEntry – represents a single credential entry (website, username, password)
-Main – provides the user interface and application flow
+PasswordManager – handles credential storage, encryption/decryption, and file operations PasswordEntry – represents a single credential entry (website, username, password) main.cpp – provides the console interface and program flow

 ## How It Works
-1. The user launches the program and enters a master password.
+1. Launch the program and enter the master password.
+       For demo purposes, the default master password is "admin1007"
-2. After successful login, the user can choose from the following options:
+3. After successful login, choose from the menu:
-   - Add a new credential
+       Add a new credential
-   - Search for stored credentials
+       Search for stored credentials
-   - Exit the program
+       Exit the program
-3. Passwords are encrypted before being stored.
+4. Passwords are encrypted before being saved to a file.
-4. When the user exits the program, all data is saved to a file.
+5. On exit, all data is saved for future use.

 ## How to Run

 1. Compile the program using a C++ compiler.
 Example using g++:
-g++ main.cpp PasswordManager.cpp PasswordEntry.cpp -o passwordManager
+g++ main.cpp PasswordManager.cpp PasswordEntry.cpp -o main

 2. Run the program:
-./passwordManager
+./main

 3. Enter the master password to access the application.

-## Example Usage

-Menu options:

-1 - Add credential
-2 - Search credential
-3 - Exit

-Example:

-Site: github.com
-Username: user123
-Password: myPassword

-The password will be stored in encrypted form.